TheOdinProject/curriculum/react/getting_started_with_react/what_is_jsx/what_is_jsx.md

 This section contains a general overview of topics that you will learn in this lesson.

 - What JSX is.
-- Why we use JSX.
 - Differences between JSX and HTML.
-- How to write and take advantage of JSX's features.

 ### What is JSX?